 - you have indefinite leave to enter the UK

-If you are due a refund you do not need to do anything.
+Anyone who paid a fee during the scheme's test phases will be refunded.
 The government will automatically refund the fee to the card that was used to pay it.
 An email will be sent to the contact address provided in the application, confirming when the refund has been processed.